 2. File the appropriate business licenses and permits

-If you are doing business under a name other than your own, your city or state will require you to file a DBA application, which usually has a fee.
+- “Doing business as” (DBA).
+If you are doing business under a name other than your own, then your city or state may require you to file a DBA application, which usually has a fee.

 3. Select a business structure